Mahilesh/My_interview_questions/Questions_asked_for_me.md

 Akamai
 ======

-- Tell me about yourself
+1. Can you tell me about yourself?
-- How you about Linux and troubleshooting and scripting
+2. What experience do you have with Linux, including troubleshooting and scripting?
-- Which Linux favour you mostly work on?
+3. Which Linux distribution do you mostly work with?
-- Difference b/t Docker and Podman
+4. What is the difference between Docker and Podman?
-- Are you aware of Podman?
+5. Are you familiar with Podman?
-- Difference b/t Bind and Mount?
+6. What is the difference between a bind mount and a volume mount?
-- Have you ever heard of User Namespace in Linux ?
+7. Have you heard of user namespaces in Linux?
-- Fundamentals of Docker
+8. What are the fundamentals of Docker?
-- My OS is Windows can I able to run container (Linux) top of it
+9. If my OS is Windows, can I run Linux containers on it?
+How?
-- Have you heard of Passwd file in linux?
+10. Have you heard of the /etc/passwd file in Linux?
-- In bash script, How I write to delete 30 days folder logs...How will you write
+11. In a Bash script, how would you delete log folders older than 30 days?
-- What is Terraform Workspace
+12. What is a Terraform workspace?
-- Restart policy in Docker
+13. What is the restart policy in Docker?
-- Http code - 404?
+14. What does HTTP status code 404 mean?
-- Http code - 403?
+15. What does HTTP status code 403 mean?
-- Http code - 200?
+16. What does HTTP status code 200 mean?
-- In Apache what is the Virtual Host
+17. What is a Virtual Host in Apache?
-- How your GitLab cicd deployed - either container or VM
+18. Is GitLab deployed as a container or on a virtual machine in your environment?
-- how you manage secure this HTTPs URL for GitLab UI in AWS
+19. How do you secure the GitLab HTTPS URL in AWS?
-- how you managing the RBAC in GitLab for the app teams
+20. How do you manage RBAC in GitLab for application teams?
-- How you manage LDAP
+21. How do you manage LDAP integration?
-- What is called as taint and tolerance in k8s
+22. What are taints and tolerations in Kubernetes?
-- how you maintain the state in terraform
+23. How do you maintain state in Terraform?
-- Using terraform build the infra (ec2), someone manually modified security group in AWS EC2 console, how to create new config change through next time through terraform what steps we should take
+24. If infrastructure is created using Terraform and someone manually modifies a security group in AWS, how do you handle it and apply future changes?
-- How to troubleshoot any issue with network in AWS - what steps taken in VPC and other services
+25. How do you troubleshoot network issues in AWS?
+What steps do you take at the VPC and service level?
-- How you do reverse proxy the tomcat application
+26. How do you configure a reverse proxy for a Tomcat application?
-- How to design and communication of frontend, backend, db like three tier architecture in on-premises VM
+27. How would you design and enable communication between frontend, backend, and database in a three-tier architecture on on-premises VMs?
-- How to design and communication of frontend, backend, db like three tier architecture in docker
+28. How would you design and enable communication between frontend, backend, and database in a three-tier architecture using Docker?
-- How to design and communication of frontend, backend, db like three tier architecture in k8s
+29. How would you design and enable communication between frontend, backend, and database in a three-tier architecture using Kubernetes?
-- Are you using ClusterIP
+30. Do you use ClusterIP services in Kubernetes?
-- How to expose your application to the internet
+31. How do you expose your application to the internet?
-- Difference bt rabbitmq and sonicmq
+32. What is the difference between RabbitMQ and SonicMQ?
-- what is CrashLoopBackOff error
+33. What is a CrashLoopBackOff error in Kubernetes?
-- Have you created k8 cluster from the scratch or already there and just you managing it
+34. Have you created a Kubernetes cluster from scratch, or are you managing an existing one?
-- Within terraform also, taint is there...are you aware of that
+35. In Terraform, there is also a concept called taint.
+Are you familiar with it?
-- What is ClusterRoleBinding
+36. What is a ClusterRoleBinding in Kubernetes?
-- How about monitoring
+37. What monitoring tools have you worked with?
-- Have you used Splunk
+38. Have you used Splunk?
-- Tell something about Prometheus, how you config them in your project
+39. Can you explain Prometheus and how you configured it in your project?
-- NodeExporter
+40. What is Node Exporter?
-- In prometheus, what extra steps should do To deep monitor application backend - like java based app
+41. In Prometheus, what additional steps are required to deeply monitor a backend application, such as a Java-based app?
-- Docker Container is keep on restarting like loop
+42. A Docker container keeps restarting continuously.
+How would you troubleshoot this issue?
-- same application with different network - how to communicate within docker
+43. How do applications running in different Docker networks communicate with each other?
-- how you optimize your docker image
+44. How do you optimize your Docker images?
-- what is the standard procedure to store secrets
+45. What is the standard and secure way to store secrets?
-- in k8s, how you handling secrets and best practices
+46. In Kubernetes, how do you manage secrets and what are the best practices?
-- in docker, how you handle the secrets and best practices
+47. In Docker, how do you manage secrets and what are the best practices?
-- how you integrate your k8s to AWS secret manager to read you secrets from K8s yaml config
+48. How do you integrate Kubernetes with AWS Secrets Manager to read secrets in Kubernetes YAML files?
-- have you created VPC fully like end to end
+49. Have you created a complete VPC end-to-end?
-- frontend is not able to communicate to backend, backend is not able to communicate with frontend - what are the commands to troubleshoot it
+50. If the frontend cannot communicate with the backend (and vice versa), what commands would you use to troubleshoot?
-- what is the persistent volume
+51. What is a Persistent Volume in Kubernetes?
-- have you heard of cgroups
+52. Have you heard of cgroups?
-- what is the diff bt COPY and ADD command in docker
+53. What is the difference between the COPY and ADD commands in Docker?
-- which is the best practice to use - COPY or ADD in Dockerfile
+54. Which is the best practice to use in a Dockerfile: COPY or ADD, and why?
-- I need download the files from remote URL so Can I use COPY command for that
+55. If you need to download files from a remote URL, can you use the COPY command?
-- what is the meaning of prune in Docker
+56. What does docker prune mean?
-- have you heard of overlay in Docker
+57. Have you heard of overlay networking in Docker?
-- diff bt layer and overlay in Docker
+58. What is the difference between Docker image layers and overlay?  and /var/lib/docker/overlay vs /var/lib/docker/layers
-- have you created multistage Dockerfile. how
+59. Have you created a multi-stage Dockerfile?
+If yes, how?